dsc333/stocks/README.md

 # Tech stock data aggregator and dashboard

-This repo consists of two Python files:
+This repo consists of two Python programs:

 ## stock-agg.py:
 A data aggregator of tech stocks that uses Yahoo finance to retrieve stock data every minute for a week of trading (2100 data points for each stock).
 Stock prices are stored in PyMongo collection `stocks`.
 Given the long execution time, it's best to run on VM (as a background process).